mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - `sudo mkimage -C none -A arm -T script -d /boot/boot-retro.cmd /boot/boot.scr`
 - Reboot
 - Check with `cat /proc/cmdline`

+## Tutorial
+There is simple tutorial in [Tutorial](https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/tree/master/Tutorial) folder.
+I tried to make it as clear as possible, so even if you are not familiar with coding, you may can do modifications to it (example add a button).

+## Misc

 ### Changing VID/PID so Windows and Linux works without drivers or quirks